-Our principal competitors in the medical exoskeleton market consist of Ekso Bionics (OTC: EKSO), Rex Bionics Pty, Cyberdyne (Tokyo Stock Exchange: 7779), Parker Hannifin (NYSE: PH), Hocoma, AlterG, and Bioness.

-These products may also compete with the ReStore exo-suit, as will manual forms of gait training which do not involve robotic assistive devices.
+Our principal competitors in the medical exoskeleton market consist of Ekso Bionics (NASDAQ: EKSO), Rex Bionics Pty, Cyberdyne (Tokyo Stock Exchange: 7779), Parker Hannifin (NYSE: PH), FREE Bionics, Hocoma, AlterG, and Bioness.
+These products may also compete with the ReStore exo-suit, as well as manual forms of gait training which do not involve robotic assistive devices.